Create a Custom User Interface

 }

-When hosting on a third-party webserver the codebase parameter would have to be updated to point to MCS or MCS Satellite.
-So, if the test was being hosted on visualware.com the codebase parameter would be codebase="mcs.company.com".
+When hosting on a third-party webserver, the codebase parameter must be updated to point to MCS or an MCS Satellite.
+For example, if the test was being hosted on visualware.com, the codebase parameter would be codebase="mcs.company.com".